protontypes/open-sustainable-technology/README.md

 ### Soil and Land

-- [SoilGrids250m](https://github.com/ISRICWorldSoil/SoilGrids250mGlobal) - Spatial predictions of soil properties and classes at 250 m resolution.
+- [SoilGrids250m](https://github.com/ISRICWorldSoil/SoilGrids250m) - Global Spatial predictions of soil properties and classes at 250 m resolution.
 - [Hyperspectral Soilmoisture Dataset](https://github.com/felixriese/hyperspectral-soilmoisture-dataset) - Hyperspectral benchmark dataset on soil moisture.
 - [soilReports](https://github.com/ncss-tech/soilReports) - An R package that assists with the setup and operation of a collection of soil data summary, comparison, and evaluation reports.
 - [AQP](https://github.com/ncss-tech/aqp) - Algorithms for Quantitative Pedology is a collection of code, ideas, documentation, and examples wrapped-up into several R packages.